ocoretech/CTF-workbook/VulnLawyers.md

 Before knowing about how things work in CTF let’s first understand what CTF is, what we do in CTF, what is a flag, and how CTF helps you to develop your hacking skills.

 Capture the Flag(HackingHub) is a type of information security competition that challenges competitors to solve a variety of tasks.
 It is a special type of cybersecurity competition designed to challenge computer participants to solve computer security problems or capture and defend computer systems.
-Let' get nto it and start our first challenge.
+Let' get into it and start our first challenge.

 ### **CTF Challenges solutions**